marinahobday/housingProject3/README.md

 MODEL ACCURACY AND VALIDITY:

 ●	We tested the Accuracy and validity of the trained model using the Deep Neural Network.
-The model was not overfitting and therefore concluded as Accurate and Valid.
+The model was not overfitting and therefore was concluded as Accurate and Valid.

 ●	Margin of Error of Average Projected (2025) Home values, is representative of the R2 Score.